What Is the Ford Mustang Mach-E?Last Updated August 8, 2023 | C.J. Tragakis

 The Mustang Mach-E will launch with the First Edition trim, which is essentially a Premium trim with some additional visual upgrades.
 It is only available in Carbonized Gray and Rapid Red Metallic Tinted Clearcoat, plus the currently trim-exclusive color, Grabber Blue Metallic.
 We hope that the latter will later be available on the GT trim, as Grabber Blue is one of our longtime favorites.

-For the remaining four trims, the Select offers an affordable entry-level option starting just under $44,000.
-That will look pretty attractive after a $7,500 federal tax credit.
+For the remaining four trims, the Select offers an affordable entry-level option starting just under $43,000.
+That will look pretty attractive after a $7,500 federal tax credit makes the "real-world" price even lower.

 Finally, there’s the GT trim, the real performance model.
-And while it won’t offer the famous exhaust note of a Mustang V8 nor the sporty handling of a coupe, the performance specs are undeniable.
-A targeted 0-60mph of around 3.5 seconds makes it quicker than the vast majority of crossovers, let alone cars on the road.
+And while it won’t offer the famous exhaust note of a V8 Mustang or the sporty handling of a coupe, the performance specs are undeniable.
+A targeted 0-60mph of around 3.5 seconds makes it quicker than the vast majority of crossovers, or any other car on the road.
 That’s firmly in Tesla territory when it comes to acceleration.

 Why Does the Ford Mustang Mach-E Matter?